timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 > they become overwhelmed
 > by the powerful images and stories.

-As with EMDR, titration is useful for traumatic memories, addictive memories, and emotionally dysregulating memories generally.
+As with EMDR, titration soothes traumatic memories, addictive memories, and emotionally dysregulating memories generally.

 #### Visuals

-Lastly, when creating flashcards for memory management, we are encouraged to liberally make use of visuals in our questions and answers
+Lastly, we liberally use visuals when creating flashcards for memory management,
 (see rule 6 of the [20 rules](https://super-memory.com/articles/20rules.htm)--"use imagery").
-Such association with new,
+In particular,
+we associate new,
 hopefully less-disturbing visuals,
-forges direct connections
-between the intrusive memory
+with the intrusive memory.
-that is "frozen in time in its own neural network" and other memory networks
+This connects the "frozen in time" neural network to other memory networks
 (such as those holding the memory of our flashcard images).
-Since words and images
+Here, note that words and images activate related but distinct parts of our brain.
-activate related but distinct parts of our brain, our new visual connections complement associations formed through other mediums such as psychoanalytic talk therapy.
+Accordingly, our new visual connections complement associations formed through verbal, psychoanalytic talk therapy.
-Note stimulation of our visual processing, while accessing intrusive or disturbing memories, is also a major part of EMDR therapy and art therapies.
+Such stimulation of our visual processing, while accessing intrusive or disturbing memories, is also a major part of EMDR therapy and art therapies.